danobi/dxuuu.xyz/src/libbpf-rs.md

 ### Rust skeleton

-NOTE: if you want to skip ahead and browse the unabridged example, look [here][8].
+If you want to skip ahead and browse the unabridged example, look [here][8].

 BPF skeletons started out as an alternative interface to libbpf.
-It's goal was to simplify and reduce boilerplate when developing BPF applications.
+Its goal was to simplify and reduce boilerplate when developing BPF applications.
 In fact, it was so successful that it's now the recommended interface.
 Naturally, libbpf-rs supports Rust BPF skeletons.